Does the Installation of Solar Panels Make Sense?

 i.
 Sell All

-If you sell all of the electricity you generate, then for an installation with a power output of 3kWp the price is 17.93 centimes per k/Wh, while it is 15.24 centimes per k/Wh for an installation of 3kWp to 9kWp.
-These rates are reviewed every quarter and apply to 31st March 2021, when they will again be revised.
+If you sell all of the electricity you generate, then for an installation with a power output of 3kWp the price is 17.90 centimes per k/Wh, while it is 15.20 centimes per k/Wh for an installation of 3kWp to 9kWp.
+These rates are reviewed every quarter, normally downwards.

 Nevertheless, if you enter into an contract with EDF they have an obligation to buy at the fixed price in the contract for 20 years, which is inflation linked.
 (EDF Obligation d’Achat).